 A couple facts to consider (from my lay knowledge only, of course, if you need a lawyer, consult one).

 The Philippines recognizes US marriages and the US recognizes Philippine marriages.

 If there is no prenuptial agreement (commonly known as a Marriage Settlement in the Philippines) all the couples property becomes community property.

-Once a couple marries they can not be divorced in the Philippines.
-The Family Code does not allow it.
+Once a couple marries they cannot be divorced in the Philippines.

 The couple may:

-- — If both parties are citizens of another country the divorce is recognized by the Philippines
+- If both parties are citizens of another country the divorce is recognized by the Philippines.

-- — If one party is Filipino and the other a non-Filipino then:
+- If one party is Filipino and the other a non-Filipino then:

-- — If the foreigner files (is the “petitioner”) then the divorce is valid and the Filipino becomes free to re-marry.
+- If the foreigner files (is the “petitioner”) then the divorce is valid and the Filipino becomes free to re-marry.